dotnet/extensions/docs/ReferenceAssemblies.md

 Run `.\eng\scripts\GenerateProjectList.ps1` from the repository root and `dotnet msbuild /t:GenerateReferenceSource` in that project's `src` directory

-### To set project properties in reference assembly project
+### To set project properties in a reference assembly project

 `ref.csproj` is automaticaly generated and shouldn't be edited.
 To set project properties on a reference assembly project place a `Directory.Build.props` next to it and add the properties there.